 It wasn’t hard at all to find recipes for using green onions.
 They are very easy to throw on top of a lot of different meals, so even if you don’t like following recipes you can find a way to add green onions to your diet.

 Tangy Cucumber Salad

-This Tangy Cucumber Salad is a simple side dish and works really well to make ahead.
+This Tangy Cucumber Salad (link no longer available) is a simple side dish and works really well to make ahead.
 It actually called for chives, not green onions or scallions.
 I didn’t realize this until I was ready to make it, but I had already bought all the ingredients for it.
 I’m not sure if the taste would have changed much if I had used chives.
 As the recipe is written, it’s a great side dish for a large BBQ gathering (it says it serves 4-6, but it’s probably more like 10-12).
 Otherwise, when you make it as a weeknight side dish, it’s wise to halve the recipe so you don’t make so much.
 It only keeps for about 3 days in the fridge.

 Only one of my kids and I liked this salad.
 My husband and other two kids didn’t really appreciate it.
 It does have a strong vinegar taste, which is why it’s called “Tangy” Cucumber Salad, but I think it’s a great side dish for a summer BBQ.